testla-project/testla-screenplay-playwright-js/docs/guides/advanced_test_setup/write_tests.md

 });
 ```

-It is also possible to use multiple tasks in one `attemptsTo`
+It is also possible to use multiple tasks in one `attemptsTo`.

 ```typescript
 test.describe('Use your defined task', () => {